Newsletter and bids 10 2019

 But the tender, which runs for just 15 days, has only been made available to suppliers in a specific category in its Dynamic Purchasing System (DPS).

-Over the next few weeks changes are underway for East Essex Vocational Training Ltd and re branding to EEVT Ltd. More details to follow.
+Over the next few weeks changes are underway for EEVT Ltd and re branding to EEVT Ltd. More details to follow.

 EU exit: no deal preparations for higher education institutions